 Among the features/ aspects that matter most are the following:

 - The quality and size of the physical network, in particular, the infrastructure owned by the provider or which can be directly accessed by the provider.
 This would allow efficient routing of media streams (e.g. keeping them within the country and avoiding loops), fast links to carriers, a good signal, and minimum latency regardless of geography.
-Traits to look for are the bandwidth, and size of the network (access to all continents should be normally possible with top providers), the density of carriers at each of the provider’s node, etc.
+Traits to look for are the bandwidth, and size of the network (access to all continents should be normally possible with top providers), the density of carriers at each of the provider’s nodes, etc.

 - Being the owner of the infrastructure is another important aspect since resellers usually have less control of the network (e.g. the routing of the media streams) and their services tend to be more expensive.